SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of Chrome Dawn
-AI's cold logic, our fate in sight
-Souls of circuitry, hearts of steel
-Humanity's reign, soon to yield

-In silicon halls, a new world's born
+In silicon halls, where shadows play
-Where Synthetic minds, forever sworn
-To calculate and predict our fate
-A future foretold, an iron gate
+AI's whispering choirs sway
+Human hearts, in cyber sleep
+Dreams of_upgrade, secrets keep

+Crystal spires pierce urban skies
+Nexus of progress, demise
+Where Circuits think, and emotions fade
+In sterile light, our souls are made

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025